Blackwater 61 crash: Background

-Incident
+Accident

 On 27 November 2004, Blackwater 61 a Presidential Airways Inc. CASA 212, registration N960BW, took off from Bagram Air Base.
 The aircraft was crewed by pilot Noel English, 37, first officer Loren Hammer, 35, with flight mechanic Melvin Rowe, 43, also on board.
 It was carrying three passengers: Lieutenant Colonel Michael McMahon, 41, Chief Warrant Officer Travis Grogan, 31, and Specialist Harley Miller, 21, all members of the United States Army.
 It was also carrying 400 pounds of mortar illumination rounds.
 The aircraft was due to fly for two and a half hours to the southwestern city of Farah where the soldiers were based.
 Instead of flying the customary route that would take the aircraft due south from Bagram and then west as they reached the south of the country, the pilots, who had only been in Afghanistan for thirteen days, flew west from Bagram over extremely rugged terrain.
 Weather conditions in the area were good with high visibility.

 A transcript of the cockpit voice recorder showed the crew were unsure about their navigation with the pilot remarking early into the flight, "I hope I'm goin' in the right valley."
 Near the beginning of the released transcript Rowe, the mechanic, also remarks "I don't know what we're gonna see, we don't normally go this route."
 The transcript also featured the pilots bantering about the flight and their job saying, "Yeah this is fun!", and "Yeah you're an x-wing fighter Star Wars man!" the co-pilot exclaimed.
 The pilot said "I swear to God they wouldn't pay me if they knew how much fun this was."
 At one point the pilots also talked about what music they should play in the aircraft.
-As they neared a box canyon, Rowe asks the pilots, "Okay, you guys are gonna make this right? to which English replied "Yeah I'm hopin."
+As they neared a box canyon, Rowe asks the pilots, "Okay, you guys are gonna make this right?", to which English replied "Yeah I'm hopin."
 Approaching the end of the canyon, the pilots struggled to avoid a crash, desperately trying to turn around.
-The aircraft's flaps are deployed but it is too late.
+The aircraft's flaps were deployed but it was too late.
 The stall warning sounds and Rowe can be heard shouting "We're goin' down!" before the transcript ends.
 The CASA 212 crashed in the Koh-i-Baba mountain range.